opendocsg/slw-judgments-backfill/2013_SGCA_3/report.md

  give its directors unjustified overriding power or control...

-29     Turning to a closely related (albeit intensely _practical_ ) point, we are of the view that the onus of demonstrating to the relevant tax authorities (here, the Respondent) that the employee concerned was not placed in a position of overriding power or control _or_ that, if he or she had been so placed, that a sufficient system of checks and balances _had_ indeed been instituted, _notwithstanding_ the fact defalcations had _still_ been effected by the employee concerned, lies on the taxpayer concerned – bearing in mind, of course, the respective parties’ evidential burdens as well as the legal burden of proof, the latter of which lies throughout with the taxpayer (reference may be made in this regard to the decisions of this court in _Loo Chay Sit v Estate of Loo Chay Loo, deceased_ [2010] 1 SLR 286 (at [14]) and _Zim Integrated Shipping Services Limited and others v Dafni Ignal and others_ [2011] 1 SLR 862 (at [11]–[13])).
+29     Turning to a closely related (albeit intensely _practical_ ) point, we are of the view that the onus of demonstrating to the relevant tax authorities (here, the Respondent) that the employee concerned was not placed in a position of overriding power or control _or_ that, if he or she had been so placed, that a sufficient system of checks and balances _had_ indeed been instituted, _notwithstanding_ the fact defalcations had _still_ been effected by the employee concerned, lies on the taxpayer concerned – bearing in mind, of course, the respective parties’ evidential burdens as well as the legal burden of proof, the latter of which lies throughout with the taxpayer (reference may be made in this regard to the decisions of this court in _Loo Chay Sit v Estate of Loo Chay Loo, deceased_ <span class="citation">[2010] 1 SLR 286</span> (at [14]) and _Zim Integrated Shipping Services Limited and others v Dafni Ignal and others_ <span class="citation">[2011] 1 SLR 862</span> (at [11]–[13])).

 30     Although there are _also_ at least some _elements_ of _policy_ which _may_ be utilised in order to justify the “overriding power or control” test, we would agree with Mr Singh that references to “policy” (in particular, the purpose of _deterrence_ in the context of the present proceedings) should be minimised, if not eradicated altogether.
 It may not be a satisfactory approach to have substantive recourse to what are, in the final analysis, policy factors that are more appropriately assessed by _Parliament_ (as opposed to the courts).
 However, that having been said, in order to _avoid_ a formalistic approach, it is imperative, in our view, _to bear the underlying likely policy considerations in mind_.
 The “overriding power or control” test (which we have endorsed above) ought to be justified, _in the main_ , by _the ability of the taxpayer to establish sufficient checks and balances in the organisation and whether the failure to do so confers an overriding power or control to the employee who effected the defalcations concerned_.
 Whilst we do not disagree with the aim of _deterring_ organisations from leaving the powers of their directors and shareholders unchecked (see generally the Judgment at [76]–[78]), this plays – at best – a _relatively minor_ role in _justifying_ the adoption of the “overriding power or control” test.